Ria424/developers-animatesdk-docs/Timeline_object/Timeline15.md

 #### Usage

-timeline.cutLayers([startLayerIndex [, endLayerIndex]])
+Timeline.cutLayers([startLayerIndex [, endLayerIndex]])

 #### Parameters

-**startLayerIndex** Optional.
+**startLayerIndex** `integer?`; Optional.
 A zero-based index that specifies the beginning of the range of layers to cut.
 If you omit startLayerIndex, the method uses the current selection.

-**endLayerIndex** Optional.
+**endLayerIndex** `integer?`; Optional.
 A zero-based index that specifies the layer at which to stop cutting.
 The range of layers to cut goes up to and including endLayerIndex.
 If you specify only startLayerIndex, then endLayerIndex defaults to the value of startLayerIndex.

 #### Returns